ChakshuGautam/system-design-workshop/docs/api-doc.md

 ## Purpose
 API Documentation is a critical component for any system that exposes APIs, ensuring that these APIs can be effectively and correctly used by developers.

-API Documentation are essential for conveying how to interact with the APIs within a system.
+API Documentation is essential for conveying how to interact with the APIs within a system.
 Good documentation is crucial for usability, maintainability, and scalability of APIs.
 It guides developers on how to effectively use and integrate with the APIs.

 ## Key Elements to Include

-1. API Overvie - A brief description of what the API does and its primary use cases.
+1. API Overview - A brief description of what the API does and its primary use cases.

 2. Authentication and Authorization - Methods required for authenticating and authorizing API requests.